Difficulty Digesting Beans and Legumes? Try These Tips.

 Apple Cider Vinegar

-Near the end of cooking your beans add a tablespoon of apple cider vinegar, or a citrus like lemon or tomato, to further help the breakdown.
-Remember though – only add it near the end, or it will make the beans harder!
+Near the end of cooking your beans, add a tablespoon of apple cider vinegar or a citrus like lemon or tomato to help further break down the beans.
+Remember, though – only add it near the end, or it will make the beans harder!

 Sprouting

 Sprouting is another way to eat more beans and legumes.
-Sprouting beans is also one of the easiest ways to digest beans.
-In the winter and fall sprouting and then steaming those sprouts may be easier for digestion.
+Sprouting beans is also one of the easiest ways to make them easier to digest.
+In the winter and fall, sprouting and then steaming those sprouts may be easier for digestion.
 Check out my article on sprouting here.

-I hope these tips help you to find the easiest beans to digest, and helps you enjoy beans and legumes more often!
+I hope these tips help you find the easiest beans to digest and enjoy beans and legumes more often!

 Chinese Medicine Food Therapy Online Course